Maintenance and tyre tips for travel with your bike

 Punctures are, unfortunately, part of cycling, and a tubeless setup offers the advantage of continuing a ride without major disruption in the event of a small puncture.
 A tubeless system requires tubeless-ready wheels and tyres, along with sealant injected into the tyre instead of an inner tube.
 The sealant automatically seals minor holes during the ride.
 When a puncture occurs, the sealant is forced into the hole; although some may spray out initially, it usually seals the puncture within a few minutes.
 The tyre can then continue to be used without needing replacement.
 In this situation, tubeless is clearly advantageous.

 However, a tubeless setup is more expensive than using inner tubes, and the sealant needs to be topped up roughly every three months.
 Problems arise when the hole in the tyre is too large to be sealed effectively.
-If this happens far from assistance, your options can be limited.
+If this happens far from assistance, your options can be limited (although tyre plugs are availabe for larger holes).
 Additionally, when a puncture occurs, sealant can spray over the bike and should be cleaned off quickly before it dries and sticks to the frame.
-In case of a larger puncture, you will therefore have to replace the tire and it is advisable to carry a spare inner tube.
+In case of a larger puncture, you will likely have to replace the tire and it is advisable to carry a spare inner tube.

 In summary, tubeless systems work very well for small punctures and when you are close to home or services.
 However, when riding in remote areas, inner tubes offer greater certainty by simply replacing the tube.